by John Salt - Last Updated September 2024

 The big advantages with gassers are flight times can be fairly long (up to 30 minutes with some of them).
 Fuel costs are easily 1/3 to 1/4 that of nitro, and unlike electric, you don't have to cart a bunch of big expensive LiPo packs around for back to back flights.
 With a gas RC helicopter, you just land, refuel, and go flying again.

-Likewise, people in remote locations far from city hobby shops where shipping costs for nitro fuel and now even LiPo battery packs is prohibitive; can find gassers to be godsends because of the easy to source fuel.
+Likewise, people in remote locations far from city hobby shops where shipping costs for nitro fuel and now even large LiPo battery packs is getting prohibitive; can find gassers to be godsends because of the easy to source fuel.

 Lastly, if you want a large fuel powered RC helicopter and don’t want to spend many thousands of dollars on a turbine RC heli – gas is the way to do it.